27mth/27mth/README.md

 - 👋 Hi, I’m @27mth
 - 👀 I’m interested in Games
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Html/CSS
 - 💞️ I’m looking to collaborate on an Animation project
 - 📫 How to reach me ...